 MGAP’s experience includes

-- Advising a popular looped video service with over 45 million users per month on advertising matters.
+Offering legal advice to a popular looped video service with over 45 million users per month on advertising matters.